The Language of Self-Abolition

 Ten pages earlier it said: AI is support, not replacement.
 The human stays at the center.
 The machine assists.
 All good.
 Standard.
 The usual promise.

 And then the machine takes over campaign management.
 The human provides finishing touches.
 Finishing touches.
 That’s the word people use for the last correction before something goes out.
-It’s the word for the part you could also skip.
+Something you could also skip.

-The AI industry doesn’t notice the contradiction.
+But the AI industry doesn’t notice the contradiction.
 Or it notices and doesn’t consider it one.
-Both are telling.
+Both somehow make sense.

-This shift doesn’t happen in a single sentence.
-It happens gradually.
+This shift doesn’t happen visibly.
+It happens slowly and gradually.
 Slowly enough that you don’t notice if you’re not paying attention.
-But if you lay the verbs side by side, they tell a different story than the text claims.
+But if you look closely, the story looks quite different.

 First AI supports the sales team.
 Then it takes over customer communication.
 Then it controls workforce planning.
 Then it manages campaigns.
-The direction is clear.
+The direction is clearly visible and follows a clear pattern.
 The human gets pushed a little further to the margin at every step.
 But the word “replace” never appears.

 That’s not sloppiness.
 That’s technique.
 There are words you can’t use in a business context because they trigger fear.
 “Replace” is one of them.
 So you use others.
 Take over.
 Control.
 Automate.
 Optimize.
 Each of these words describes the same process without calling it by its name.

 I’ve worked with language for years, in consulting, in strategy papers, in negotiations.
-I know the trick.
+I’ve seen the trick often enough and used it myself.
 You don’t say: We’re laying people off.
 You say: We’re optimizing the team structure.
 You don’t say: The product has a problem.
 You say: We’ve identified improvement potential.
-The reality stays the same.
-The feeling changes.
+The reality stays the same, only the feeling changes.

 What’s being described is the self-abolition of the human in the value chain.
 Step by step.
 In polite language.
 With positive verbs.
 Nobody gets replaced.
 Everyone gets “relieved of burdens.”
 Nobody loses their job.
 Everyone gets “more strategic roles.”
 What a more strategic role looks like when the machine runs the strategy isn’t explained.